Multi-process welding machines save space, labor and money.

 2. Space savings by combining multiple machines.

-One-man operations can save a lot with one main and one backup machine that still cost less than a whole set of specialized machines.
+One-man operations can save a lot with one main and one backup machine that still costs less than a whole set of specialized machines.

 Which Functions Do You Need?